Content promotion for B2B SaaS companies is fundamentally different from retail and eCommerce businesses.

-But make sure the widget you add to your site uses responsive design so that mobile visitors can use it easily.
+But make sure the widget you add to your site uses a responsive design so that mobile visitors can use it easily.

 6. Make Your Content Share-Worthy and Link-Worthy

-Nobody shares useless content no matter how hard you promote it.
+Nobody shares useless content, no matter how hard you promote it.

 Still, even when your content is great, you need to add certain elements to make it more share-worthy and link-worthy.